ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.adminColumns`       - Custom attributes, that must be shown in the admin in the object browser.
 Like: `[{"name": {"en": "KNX address"}, "path": "native.address", "width": 100, "align": "left"}, {"name": "DPT", "path": "native.dpt", "width": 100, "align": "right", "type": "number", "edit": true, "objTypes": ["state", "channel"]}]`. `type` is a type of the attribute (e.g. string, number, boolean) and only needed if edit is enabled. `objTypes` is a list of the object types, that could have such attribute.
 Used only in edit mode too.
 * `common.adminTab.fa-icon`   - (deprecated) Font-Awesome icon name for TAB.
 * `common.adminTab.ignoreConfigUpdate` - do not update config TAB if configuration changed (to enable configure settings in TAB)
 * `common.adminTab.link`      - link for iframe in the TAB.
-You can use parameters replacement like this: `http://%ip%:%port%`.
+You can use parameter replacement like this: `http://%ip%:%port%`.
 IP will be replaced with host IP.
 A `port` will be extracted from `native.port`.
 * `common.adminTab.name`      - name of TAB in admin
 * `common.adminTab.singleton` - [true/false] if adapter has a TAB for the admin.
 Only one TAB for all instances will be shown.
 * `common.adminUI.config`     - [none/json/materialize/html] type of configuration UI.
 If not defined, the adapter will be shown as html. (`jsonConfig.json` or `jsonConfig.json5` by `json`, `index_m.html` by `materialize`, `index.html` by `html` are expected in `admin` folder)